Moddable-OpenSource/pebble-examples/readme.md

 # Moddable SDK Examples for PebbleOS
-Updated May 27, 2025
+Updated May 28, 2025

 This repository hosts a collection of examples for working in Embedded JavaScript using the Moddable SDK on PebbleOS.

-## Things your should know
+## Things you should know

 - JavaScript is precompiled at build time to bytecode into a mod.
 See the Moddable SDK [documentation on mods](https://www.moddable.com/documentation/xs/mods) for details.
 - The XS Mod is wrapped in a Pebble native application.
 The mod is stored as the first resource.